moritz-biersack/OpenStreetMap-Data-Munich/report.md

 ### Data analysis and cleaning

-To explore the data and find possible issues, I create a 'explore.py' script.
+To explore the data and find possible issues, I created a 'explore.py' script.
-It allows me to have a look into the ways, nodes and tags and select individual areas for further analysis.
+It allows me to have a look into the ways, nodes and tags and select individual elements for further analysis.

 The script takes two arguments: the name of the OSM file and the type of tags that shall be analysed ('way' or 'tag').
 After reading the data, it lists the